 Color palettes and specialty printing (foil, spot varnish, etc) and cheaper alternates if they do not have the printing capabilities

 Sourcing material (ex: jute rope for tags or .5 inch red grosgrain ribbon for Christmas)

 Design templates like tags in 2-3 standard sizes, boxes, header cards, labels, etc.

 Placement instructions on common items with illustrations or photo examples

 Price label placement instructions

-Clean layers in the design file for easy alterations
+Clean layers in the design file for easy editing

-To keep the seasonal styles fresh I sat on the Christmas committee, a team of buyers, VP’s, and more to help set the overall trends for the following year.
-I would travel to surface art shows for inspiration and to buy art for the products and this was sometimes used on the packaging.
-I helped create new custom illustrations to fulfill specific needs and save the overall budget.
-The packaging team collaborated closely with the buyers on their product often helping develop products and package concurrently.
-When new dielines were needed I would work closely with vendors and printers to ensure the packaging was tested and to the level of quality the customers expected of the brand.
+To keep the seasonal styles fresh I sat on the Christmas committee, a team of buyers, VP’s, visual merchandisers, and more to help set the overall trends for the following year.
+I would travel to surface art shows for inspiration and to buy art for the products and sometimes on the packaging.
+I helped create new custom illustrations to fulfill specific needs and to save money.
+I collaborated with the buyers in the creation of their product and packaging concurrently.
+When new dielines were needed I would work closely with vendors and printers to ensure the to test the packaging to the level of quality the customers expected of the brand.
 I worked with photographers, set designers, and food stylist as needed for product shots for packaging and the website.
 I partnered with visual merchandisers to ensure the packaging and the plan to display the product were in sync.
 Collaborated with writers to help paint an engaging story for the customer while interacting with the packaging.
 This was extremely important on fragranced items.
 Prior to full production all vendors sent print production samples for approval.